pdfgeneratorapi/ruby-client/docs/DocumentsApi.md

 opts = {
   name: 'My document', # String | Document name, returned in the meta data.
   format: 'pdf', # String | Document format.
 The zip option will return a ZIP file with PDF files.
-  output: 'base64' # String | Response format.
+  output: 'base64' # String | Response format. \"I\" is used to return the file inline.
 With the url option, the document is stored for 30 days and automatically deleted.
 }

 begin